eumoisescf7/eumoisescf7/README.md

 # Hi 👋

-My name is Moisés Carlos, I'm from Brazil, I'm A Computer Science, that has been working as a Full Stack developer since 2019. 👨🏻‍💻
+My name is Moisés Carlos, I'm from Brazil, I'm getting my master's degree in Computer Science at the Rural Federal University of Pernambuco  where i also  did Computer Science, currently I've been working as a Full Stack developer since 2019. 👨🏻‍💻

 Reach me out 👇🏻